Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Selected connection for the offer.

 - *Attribute set*
-  Selected attribute set for the offer.
+  Attribute set assigned to the offer.

 - *Last edited on*
   Date and time of the last modification.
 In the *Create product* view, no date is displayed.

 - *Modified by*
-  Name and username of the user who modified the product.
+  Name and username of the user who modified the offer.
 In the *Create product* view, no name is displayed.

 - *Change tracking mode*